Jeimer Candelario Preview, Player Props: Cubs vs. Giants

 Jeimer Candelario At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 44th, and he is 29th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 77th, his on-base percentage ranks 50th, and he is 34th in the league in slugging.

-- Candelario has picked up a hit in 80 of 129 games this year, with multiple hits 30 times.
+- Candelario has picked up a hit in 61.5% of his 130 games this season, with more than one hit in 23.1% of those games.

-- He has homered in 16.3% of his games this season, and 3.9% of his trips to the plate.
+- He has gone deep in 16.2% of his games this year, and 3.9% of his plate appearances.

-- Candelario has had an RBI in 43 games this year (33.3%), including 18 multi-RBI outings (14.0%).
+- In 43 games this year (33.1%), Candelario has picked up an RBI, and in 18 of those games (13.8%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.